Police officers are often called to provide the first official response to domestic violence.

 The Queensland Police Service is committed to working in partnership with the people of Queensland to provide professional policing services that will, over time, prevent and reduce the incidents of domestic violence in Queensland.

-Currently, the QPS has twenty-five full-time and six part-time District Domestic and Violence Coordinator (DFVC) positions across the State.
+The QPS has implemented a network of police officers who undertake duties as domestic and family violence coordinators at station, district and, where required, regional level across the State.
 These officers deliver education and training to operational police and engage in problem solving with other government and non government agencies to address domestic violence related issues.
 They are also instrumental in formulating and implementing reactive, proactive and preventative strategies and providing advice and assistance to members of the community.

 If a police officer reasonably suspects that domestic violence has been committed, the police officer must investigate, or cause to be investigated the complaint, report or circumstance on which the officer’s reasonable suspicion is based.

 When police officers arrive at a domestic violence incident their first priority will be the safety of the people involved.